nickholub/angular-dashboard-app/README.md

  - Any directive can be a widget (e.g. AngularUI directives)

- - Connecting widgets to real-time data (WebSocket)
+ - Connecting widgets to real-time data (WebSocket, REST, etc.)

  - Changing widget data source dynamically (from widget options)